 Session 5: Ignite-style presentation regarding the group's advice toward the way the company's software development and digital operations can be improved.
 Groups also provide a written report with their recommendations.
 At least one of the proposals should be quantitatively analyzed.
-International expansion should be explicitly addressed.
+The use of AI and international expansion should be explicitly addressed.
 (40% of the total grade.)